 Thirty students and faculty from the UT Aerospace and Defense Master of Business Administration program recently examined challenges and opportunities for aerospace and defense organizations in Brazil as part of a weeklong international study trip.
 Brazil is the sixth largest economy in the world.

-Andy White, director of the Aerospace and Defense (A&D) M.B.A. program at UT, recently spoke with US News about how
+Andy White, director of the Aerospace and Defense (A&D) M.B.A. program at UT, recently spoke with US News about how business schools are training defense executives who can help the military operate more efficiently.
+Read the story here.

 For Patrick Charles Rogers, 42, a student in UT’s executive aerospace and defense MBA program, serving in the military is a family tradition.
 His ancestors served in the Revolutionary War, World War I, World War II, and Vietnam.
 Rogers has served in Operation Desert Shield, Stabilization Force Bosnia, and Operation Iraq Freedom.